Project Tektite I

 As a result of this presentation, a series of meetings between the U.S. Navy and NASA was held to develop a rationale for validating the hypothesis that psychological data obtained in undersea programs could be used to predict and understand problems associated with behavior and effectiveness of space crews.
 By December 1967, the Navy and NASA were considering an undersea space station program and several proposals subsequently were submitted to the Office of Naval Research.
 A proposal from the General Electric Company to build an undersea habitat was selected.
 Construction funds were to be provided by General Electric in return for government support for the operation of the system once it became seaworthy.
 Other supporting agencies included the National Park Service, U.S. Department of the Interior, University of the Virgin Islands and the Government of the Virgin Islands.

 The combined efforts of NASA, the Navy and General Electric formed the nucleus of the Tektite I program.
 Denzil Pauli and James W. Miller, then employed by the Office of Naval Research were named as program director and deputy program director, respectively.
-It was essential that a meaningful scientific program be conducted on the seafloor to provide NASA with a realistic assessment of crew behavior.
+It was essential that a meaningful scientific program be conducted on the seafloor to provide NASA with a realistic assessment of crew behavior (by kristopher).
 In response to this need, the Department of Interior provided the necessary personnel and marine scientific expertise to conduct a seafloor program.

 The purpose of Tektite I was threefold: